tripoloski1337/tripoloski1337.github.io/_posts/2020-05-10-b01lers-CTF-bootcamp.md

-this is a shellcode challenge, we can only write 16byte shellcode to the `.bss`. in order to send our full shellcode we can write a shellcode that can read from stdin and after that we send our shellcode to the last part of shellcode
+this is a shellcode challenge I am the second people to solve this challenge, we can only write 16byte shellcode to the `.bss`. in order to send our full shellcode we can write a shellcode that can read from stdin and after that we send our shellcode to the last part of shellcode

 {% highlight python %}